joey-carlson/sis-engine/docs/UX_NOTES_campaign_v0.1.md

 ## Designer Questions (For Feedback)

 1. **Does the campaign selector feel like the right entry point?**
-   - Alternative: Start in debug mode, campaigns are sidebar option
+   - Alternative: Start in event generator, campaigns are sidebar option

 2. **Is the finalize wizard too light or too heavy?**
    - Too light: Need more capture?